Kalixone/ReadSphere/README.md

-# 📚 Overview of BookStore Online
+# 📚 Overview of ReadSphere

-Welcome to the documentation of the "Bookstore Online" project based on Java Spring.
+Welcome to the documentation of the "ReadSphere" project based on Java Spring.

-The Online Book Store API is a Java-based RESTful interface designed for managing generic online bookstores.
+The ReadSphere API is a Java-based RESTful interface designed for managing generic online bookstores.
 It offers a comprehensive set of endpoints essential for building a fully functional online bookshop.

 With this API, you have access to a wide range of operations, including: